 What are the clinical implications?

-Patients with sarcomeric HCM are at higher risk for disease-related adverse outcomes, including death, thus aggressive management of comorbidities and vigilant surveillance for cardiac arrhythmias and LV systolic dysfunction is appropriate.
+Patients with sarcomeric HCM are at higher risk for disease-related adverse outcomes, including death, thus aggressive management of comorbidities and vigilant surveillance for cardiac arrhythmias and LV systolic dysfunction are appropriate.

-Integrating genetic testing results may improve the accuracy of clinical risk stratification and predictive models for adverse outcomes.
+Integrating genetic testing results may improve the accuracy of clinical risk stratification, predictive models for adverse outcomes and may justify differentiated follow-up.

 Abbreviations